-As the highest governing body, the Board of Trustees shall manage the Pension Fund pursuant to the provisions of the deed of foundation and to statutory, regulatory, and supervisory provisions.
+As the highest governing body, the Board of Trustees shall manage the foundation pursuant to the provisions of the deed of foundation and to statutory, regulatory, and supervisory provisions.

-It shall represent the Pension Fund externally.
+It shall represent the foundation externally.
 It shall define the overall strategy and monitor its implementation.
-In particular, the Board of Trustees shall define principles for the areas of pension provision, investment of assets, risk management, organization, communication, and training of Pension Fund trustees.
+In particular, the Board of Trustees shall define principles for the areas of pension provision, investment of assets, risk management, organization, communication, and training of members of the Board of Trustees.